waynegakuo/nano-studio/README.md

    ```
    Click "Continue to console" to continue.

+## Firebase Authentication Setup

+### Step 7: Enable Authentication
+- Click the "Build" dropdown in the sidebar
+- Select "Authentication"
+- Click "Get started"
+- Select "Google"
+- Toggle the "Enable" switch
+- Provide a support email address
+- Click "Save"

+##  Firebase Firestore Database

+### Step 8: Enable Firestore Database
+- Click the "Build" dropdown in the sidebar
+- Select "Firestore Database"
+- Click "Create database"
+- Select "Standard Edition"
+- You can leave the database ID as "default"
+- Select the closest location to your users
+- Click "Next"
+- Select "Start in test mode"
+- Click "Create"

 This project is built with Angular.
 If you’re setting it up locally:

 1. Install dependencies